shatners-bassoon/JOSS_test/README.md

 ## Demonstration script

-A demonstration script (`tests/run_test.py`) is provided to help users test the GUI and parameter validation functionality.
+A demonstration script (`tests/run_test.py`) is provided to help users test the GUI and parameter validation functionality with or without the USB Potentiostat/Galvanostat device.
 The script:
 1. Prompts the user to select an experiment type.
 2. Launches the GUI.
 3. Automatically populates the chosen experiment's input fields with parameters from `tests/test_parameters.toml`.